neo4j-devtools/graph-app-starter/examples/cra-graph-app-components/README.md

 Built with `create-react-app` and uses [graph-app-kit](https://github.com/neo4j-contrib/graph-app-kit) components to display their usage.
 This app assumes that it runs where the Neo4j Desktop API is available.

-This app works on local db:s with no auth, or on remote connects (with or without auth).
+This app works on local db:s with no auth, or on remote connections (with or without auth).

 ![Screenshot](img/ss1.png)